kalekdev/uni/semester-1/lineare-algebra/notes.typ

 LTD: Other decomposition methods (Cholesky etc)

 == Unitary Matrices
+_Orthonormal_ - Normalised orthogonal vectors; ie. a set of vectors that are orthogonal between one another and have length (norm) 1.

+Orthonormality can be tested with dot products:
+- $< u, v > = 0$ - Orthogonal
+- $< u, u > = 1$ - Normal

-Unitary matrices preserve norms, hence they have $det = 1$.
+_Unitary matrix_ A square matrix whose columns are perpendicular to each other (dot product 0) and their Euclidean Norms are 1, hence they have $det = 1$.
 $
-  bold(Q^H Q = I) <=> "Q is Unitary"\
+  bold(Q^H Q = I) <=> bold(Q) "is Unitary"\
 $

+The condition $bold(Q^H Q = I)$ ensures the dot product of every column with it self is 1 (they have length 1) and with other columns is 0 (the columns are orthogonal to each other) due to the 1s along the diagonal and 0s everywhere else in the identity matrix.

-Furthermore, their eigenspaces are orthogonal to each other and $lambda = abs(1)$ - they are a subset of the normal matrices.
+Furthermore, their eigenspaces are orthogonal to each other and $lambda = abs(1)$ - they are a subset of the normal matrices ($bold(A^H A = A A^H)$).

 LTD: Investigate unitary matrix applications

 === Orthogonal Matrices
-_Orthogonal matrix_ - A square matrix whose columns are perpendicular to each other (dot product 0) and their Euclidean Norms are 1.
+_Orthogonal matrix_ - A unitary matrix with only *real elements*.
 They do not change lengths or angles - ie they only rotate / reflect space.
-Thus, orthogonal matrices are the real subset of unitary matrices.

-In other words, the columns / rows of an orthogonal matrix are orthonormal to each other (see Gram-Schmidt).
-TODO: Learn how to link to reference typst

-The inverse of a rotation / reflection of space is logically its transposition (consider the rotation of base vectors to different axis):
+The inverse of a rotation / reflection of space is logically its transpose (consider the rotation of base vectors to different axis):
 $
   bold(Q^T Q = I) : "Q is Orthogonal"\
   "Sei P Orthogonal"\
   bold(Q P) "und" bold(P Q) "sind auch Orthogonal"
 $
-An alternative intuition for these conditions is considering matrix multiplication with the Hermetian as dot products between columns / rows, showing orthonormality (1 dot product pair with length 1, the others 0 $=>$ orthogonal).

 Orthogonal matrix multiplication is still generally not commutative.